 Alternative lenders also offer flexible repayment plans which are great if you have yet to start selling that inventory.
 They will work with your cash flow pattern and accept auto-payments deducted monthly, bi-weekly, weekly, or even daily.

-Short term business loans do have higher interest rates than a bank loan, from 9% to 45%, because the lender has a shorter period of time over which to earn their profit.
+Business loans under 1 year do have higher interest rates than a bank loan, from 9% to 45%, because the lender has a shorter period of time over which to earn their profit.
 The alternative lender will want to see minimum monthly revenues of $10,000 and a credit score higher than 650.

 Payments on a short-term loan will also be higher than those on a term loan because the capital you’re repaying plus fees is amortized over a shorter period.
 For example, if you take out a $10,000 loan, including fees, for ten years, your monthly payment would be $83.
 The same loan, repaid over two years, would require $416 as a monthly payment.